 Focusing on practical improvements and community needs, Lake Mac Libraries has developed a group of new or revised strategic actions to better serve the community.
 These actions aim to enhance community engagement, leverage technology for improved access, and refine our operations for efficiency.
 Grounded in a commitment to providing valuable services and resources, these efforts aim to ensure that Lake Mac Libraries remain a relevant and essential institution in the lives of our community members.

 Glossary of responsible council roles:

-ACT - Arts, Culture and Tourism Department within the Service Delivery Cluster
+ACT - Arts, Culture and Tourism department

-BITS - Business and Information Technology Systems Department within Council
+BITS - Business and Information Technology Systems department

-COMMUNITY HISTORY - Social History Team
+COMMUNITY HISTORY - Social History

 COORDINATOR - Cultural Experiences Coordinator